IAFEnvoy/IAF-Docs/new-content.md

 ![Crafting recipe 4](./imgs/nda4c.webp "Crafting recipe 4")

 ## Dragon Seekers

+Port of the [Ice and Fire: Dragonseeker](https://www.curseforge.com/minecraft/mc-mods/ice-and-fire-dragonseeker) addon, made for the original Ice and Fire is made a part of CE

 Dragon Seekers are used to locate dragons near you.
 There are 4 tiers, one of which is creative mode only.